AVAnton/FP/README.md

 Content:

-We had troubles with github.
+We had troubles with adding datasets to github.

-Better use this link: https://drive.google.com/drive/u/0/folders/1yH5252hRK8LluHXI3ZwvN-HY63p2aV2X
+To download it use this link: https://drive.google.com/drive/u/0/folders/1yH5252hRK8LluHXI3ZwvN-HY63p2aV2X